elastic/elastic-otel-node/packages/opentelemetry-node/docs/configure.md

 # Configuration

-Configure the Elastic Distribution for OpenTelemetry Node.js (the distro) to send data to Elastic.
+Configure the Elastic Distribution of OpenTelemetry Node.js (EDOT Node.js) to send data to Elastic.

 <!-- ✅ How users set configuration options -->
 ## Configuration method

 Configuration of the OpenTelemetry SDK should be performed through the mechanisms [documented on the OpenTelemetry website](https://opentelemetry.io/docs/languages/js/automatic/configuration/).
-The distro can be further configured using advanced settings when you need complete control of its behavior.
+EDOT Node.js can be further configured using advanced settings when you need complete control of its behavior.

 <!-- ✅ How -->
-The distro is typically configured with `OTEL_*` environment variables defined by the OpenTelemetry spec.
+EDOT Node.js is typically configured with `OTEL_*` environment variables defined by the OpenTelemetry spec.
-Environment variables are read at startup and can be used to configure the Elastic distribution.
+Environment variables are read at startup and can be used to configure EDOT Node.js.

-The distro will send telemetry data via OpenTelemetry's protocol (OTLP) to the configured endpoint (by default it sends to <http://localhost:4317>).
+EDOT Node.js will send telemetry data via OpenTelemetry's protocol (OTLP) to the configured endpoint (by default it sends to <http://localhost:4317>).
 The endpoint can be changed by setting the following environment vars: